Stillat/vscode-antlers-language-server/README.md

 The extension will automatically activate the next time you open an Antlers HTML file.

+Want to take your install even further?
+Consider checking out the documentation at [https://antlers.dev/](https://antlers.dev/).

 ## System PHP Configuration

 If your development machine has PHP7+ installed and available in the `PATH` system variable, the extension will utilize a built-in PHP analyzer to help find details about your custom tags, view models, augmentation and Composer dependencies.